valvesss/blopy/README.md

 handles P2P connections, immutable-ledger, cryptography, consensus protocol and mining functions.

-Each node runs independently until find other nodes in the network.
-As the premise says: "if the node found has a large chain, it adapts to it".
+Each node runs independently until connect to other nodes in the network.
+As the premise says: "if the node connected has a large chain, it adapts to it".

 The application was made to run by third part, so use it with a client.

 - Client example:

-> from blockchain import *

 > from server import Server